International Property Consultancy

 According to the EU rules on Visas and the Schengen Implementing Convention Agreement, the entry and residence in Spain of other non-EU citizens will now be authorised for certain economic reasons.
 The spouse and their children under 18 may apply for Visa permits either at the same time or after the principal applicant.
 There are no restrictions on the property usage.
 A non-EU investor can then only use that purchased property in any legal manner, according to local planning and licence/s, permission/s, zoning law/s (etc) Purchaser/s can also invest through a separate company, unless it is based in any tax haven.
 Purchaser/s must have a full control over a proposed investment companies shares, assets and activities.

-Other Investments that will qualify for residency include:
+Other Investments that may qualify for residency include:

 Substantial Bank deposits held in any of the Spanish Banks.